reyasadhu/Multi_Agent_Reinfiorcement_Learning/README.md

 This is a part of the lab assignment for the course ECE 277 at UCSD for Winter 2024.

-For the Qlearning code refer the agent.cu file in both folders in the this path src->Qagent.
+For the Qlearning code refer the agent.cu file in both folders in this path src->Qagent.

 **Core Problem:**